mhakman/osx-cocoa-odbc/readme.markdown

 * Class hierarchy page
 * Invidual pages for each class

-This repository contains XCode project with 5 targets:

-* Odbc - builds the framework itself
-* OdbcDocumentation - generates the documentation
-* OdbcExample - builds Cocoa Core Data application using Odbc
-* OdbcTests - performs unit tests of the framework
-* TestConnect - tests connection to an ODBC data source

 #Example console application#

-The following is a simple Cocoa console application that uses Odbc framework.
+The following is a simple Cocoa console (non-GUI) application that uses Odbc framework.

     // main.m